A Christmas Story: Dating the story

 Director Bob Clark stated in the film's DVD commentary that both he and author Shepherd wished for the film to be seen as "amorphously late-'30s, early-'40s".
 A specific year is never explicitly mentioned in the film, with the most explicit references being a December 1939 calendar seen in one scene and the 1940 date on Ralphie's (authentic) Little Orphan Annie decoder ring, the last year the program was associated with Ovaltine and Pierre Andre before they moved on to Captain Midnight.
-While the Lionel streamline model passenger train in Higbee's window is a prewar item, the freight train in the same window is of postwar manufacture.
+While the Lionel streamline model passenger train in Higbee's window is a prewar item, the freight train in the same window is of postwar manufacture; the display also shows characters from the film Snow White and the Seven Dwarfs, which had been released in the United States in early 1938, the same year Red Ryder had made his debut in the comics.
 Much of the Bing Crosby soundtrack consisted of material recorded after World War II, including the 1947 hit version of "Santa Claus Is Comin' to Town" (though multiple other versions were already popular by the late 1930s) and "It's Beginning to Look a Lot Like Christmas," which would not be written until 1951.
 The Look magazine that Ralphie hides the Red Ryder ad in is the December 1937 cover with Shirley Temple and Santa.
 The parade in front of Higbee's features characters from MGM's version of The Wizard of Oz, which was released in 1939, and the war, which the United States entered in December 1941, is never mentioned.
 The "Old Man's" treasured Oldsmobile 6 is a 1937 Oldsmobile F-Series Touring Sedan.
 Although the director and author have said that the year has been obfuscated, some sources, including The New York Times and CBS News, have dated the film to 1940 or the early 1940s.

 The real Shepherd was several years older than Ralphie; Shepherd was intentionally dishonest about many of the details of his own life and regularly obscured the line between fact and fiction in his writings.
 A teacher called "Miss Shields" was Shepherd's second-grade teacher at Warren G. Harding Elementary School in 1928.
 By 1939, Shepherd had already graduated from high school.